mahdipedro/mahdipedro.github.io/_teaching/Health_informatics.md

 ## Course Description

 Wireless and Mobile health (mHealth) aims to improve our health and well-being by utilizing data provided by technologies such as wearables, IoT devices, and mobile phones.
 This course will cover foundational knowledge and topical work in mHealth.
 Students will learn the essential steps needed to create a mHealth system from conception to evaluation through assigned reading, group discussions, and some hands-on projects.
-Since mHeath is an interdisciplinary field, we will cover a range of literature in human-computer interaction, wearable systems, machine learning, and health.
+Since mHeath is an interdisciplinary field, we will cover a range of literature on human-computer interaction, wearable systems, machine learning, and health.
 Readings and in-class activities will prepare students for their final creative assignment that involves writing and presenting a research proposal for a mHealth system or research idea.
 Although this course will cover some technical aspects of mHealth, we encourage students with different backgrounds to enroll as they will work in interdisciplinary teams.